collective/collective.elastic.ingest/README.rst

 We'd be happy to see many forks and pull-requests to make this addon even better.

-Maintainers are `Jens Klein <mailto:jk@kleinundpartner.at>`_, `Peter Holzer <mailto:peter.holzer@agitator.com>`_ and the BlueDynamics Alliance developer team.
+Maintainers are `Jens Klein <mailto:jk@kleinundpartner.at>`_, `Katja Suess <https://github.com/rohberg`_ and the BlueDynamics Alliance developer team.
-We appreciate any contribution and if a release is needed to be done on pypi, please just contact one of us.
+We appreciate any contribution and if a release is needed to be done on PyPI, please just contact one of us.
 We also offer commercial support if any training, coaching, integration or adaptions are needed.